#Treasury

 In principle, fishing is permitted with a fishing license for the patented waters in the canton of Bern at Oeschinensee .

-Daily permits are available at the Oeschinensee mountain restaurant and at Chalet Arva directly on the shores of Lake Oeschinen.
-You can also buy your fishing license before your arrival at the tourist office in Kandersteg or online.
+You can purchase the fishing license at the café bar on the shore of Lake Oeschinen at the Oeschinensee mountain restaurant.
+You can also buy the fishing license before your arrival at the tourist office in Kandersteg or online.

 • Prices adults: CHF 32.-